Rhoban/workspace/README.md

 images with the position of the objects will be stored in `attention_data.tar.gz`.

+#### Labelling videos

+This procedure is still evolving yet and will be made public along with data soon.

 ### Using PyBullet viewer

 The code allowing to display the robot with `pybullet` can be cloned outside of workspace: